 If a follow-up appointment is needed, this will involve reviewing your progress in terms of your measurements and your confidence with the plan you are following, and modifying goals as necessary.

-- Should you find it difficult to travel to the clinic, then home visits can also be arranged.
+- Should you prefer a face-to-face appointment rather than online, then home visits can also be arranged.

 - Help is available for individuals, couples and families.

-- Fees are £85 for an initial consultation and £55 for a follow-up appointment.
+- Fees are £100 for an initial consultation and £70 for a follow-up appointment.
 This includes a full written report of everything covered, for yourself and also your healthcare team if required.

 - These fees are based on recommendations from The BDA Freelance Dietitians Group 2018.